ralph-mcardell/sh-utils/doc/dict.md

   set_return_value="$(dict_declare_simple "$@")"
 }

-# Define set_contains that checks to see if a set (1st parameter)
+# Define a set_contains function that checks to see if a set (1st parameter)
 # contains a value (2nd parameter).
-Simply directly returns true if the
+Directly returns true if the set contains
-# set contains the value or false if it does not.
+# the value or false if it does not.
 set_contains() {
   local set="${1}"    # the haystack to search local value="${2}"  # the needle to find